suntsov/efar/README.md

 This package provides FAR-like file manager for Emacs.

-## Key features:
+## Features

+### Navigation
-* navigating through file system using two-side panels
+* navigating through the file system using two-side panels
+* mode can be switched from double-panel to single panel
+* the number of columns can be changed in each panel
-* navigating to the files in current directory by typing files names
+* navigating through the files in current directory by simple typing part of the file name

+###
 * auto preview files of selected types
 * copying, moving, deleting files/directories
 * searching for files using file-mask and for text inside files using normal strings and Emacs regular expressions